Is it Traveled or Travelled?

 Traveling or Travelling?

-Good news: They’re all right!
-It just depends WHERE you are in the world.
+Answer: The spelling depends on WHERE you are in the world.

 Now, the main purpose of this site is to share teacher travel grants and other global education opportunities, but I couldn’t resist creating this grammar article, because the “Traveling” spelling question comes up often, and causes kerfuffles.